 Companies that hold an investment business license, recognized private funds or registered public funds are required to prepare the financial statements each year as well as appoint an auditor.
 These regulated entities submit the financial statements to the BVI Financial Services Commission within no more than 6 months following the end of the financial year.

 Investors in the British Virgin Islands should know that certain exemptions can apply from submitting the annual audited financial statements.
 In some cases, this can apply to mutual and private investment funds.
 The exemption is granted by the Financial Services Commission following a special application that is made in writing.

 Our team can guide you throughout this application.
-The exemption is granted under the Miscellaneous Exemptions Regulations in relation to a public fund, a private or professional fund or incubator, or for private investment funds.
-Applications are taken into account if they are submitted to the Financial Services Commission, include the attached mandatory documents and the applicant has also paid the relevant fee for this process.
+The exemption is granted under the Miscellaneous Exemptions Regulations in relation to a public fund, a private or professional fund or incubator, or private investment funds.
+Applications are taken into account if they are submitted to the Financial Services Commission, including the attached mandatory documents and the applicant has also paid the relevant fee for this process.

 The timeframe for submitting the application for the exemption is within: